serokell/deploy-rs/README.md

   fastConnection = false;

   # If the previous profile should be re-activated if activation fails.
-  # this defaults to `true`
+  # This defaults to `true`
   autoRollback = true;

-  # If the node should wait for `deploy` to connect for a second time after activation, to confirm the server has not been ruined.
+  # See the earlier section about Magic Rollback for more information.
-  # This defaults to `false`, though it is strongly recommend you activate it if you value safety
+  # This defaults to `true`
   magicRollback = true;

   # The path which deploy-rs will use for temporary files, this is currently only used by `magicRollback` to create an inotify watcher in